I, Too, Am Harvard

-I, Too, Am Harvard is a campaign primarily expressed as a collection of photos that has been posted on Tumblr to illustrate the personal experiences of black students at Harvard University.
-The multimedia project was the result of interviews with 61 Harvard undergraduate students holding signs bearing messages about the experiences of black students at Harvard.
+I, Too, Am Harvard is a campaign primarily expressed as a collection of photos, which were posted on Tumblr to illustrate the personal experiences of black students at Harvard University, a private Ivy League university in Cambridge, Massachusetts.
+The multimedia project was the product of interviews with 61 undergraduate Harvard College students who held signs with various messages about the experiences of black students at Harvard.

-Background
+History

-From 2010 through 2014, Harvard's admissions of minorities (blacks, Latinos, and Asian-Americans) have ranged between 43% and 45.6%.
+Between 2010 and 2014, Harvard's admissions of minorities, including blacks, Latinos, and Asian-Americans, ranged between 43% and 45.6%.
 As of 2014, African Americans make up 9.4% of the approximately 7,500 undergraduates at Harvard.

 Origin

-Kimiko Matsuda-Lawrence, a Harvard undergraduate, created the multimedia project and campaign as an independent study project (under the direction of Professor Glenda Carpio during the fall of 2013) that interviewed minority students about their experiences at Harvard.
+The project was started in fall 2013 by Kimiko Matsuda-Lawrence, a Harvard undergraduate, and others, and was conducted under the direction of Harvard professor Glenda Carpio.
+As part of it, minority students at Harvard were interviewed about their experiences at the college.
 They reported feelings of alienation about the Harvard campus, being the lone black student in some classes, or feeling uncomfortable about comments and social interactions with other students on campus.

 Matsuda-Lawrence reported that students made comments such as "I've never told anyone this before" or "I've never been able to talk about this."
 The students comments were kept anonymous and she used them to write a play.
 To promote the play, she assembled a group of students to help create the multimedia project that appears on Tumblr.
 The Tumblr project consists of photos taken of students holding signs with racially insensitive and offensive remarks by peers and response they would like to make.
 Examples of signs included "No, I will not teach you how to 'twerk'" and "Don't you wish you were white like the rest of us?"